PIN BAR CANDLESTICK

 Fake pin bar candlesticks are failed patterns since they do not form at multiple levels of support and resistance and should be avoided.

-Many failed pin bar setups may be found on the forex chart.
-Having stated that, your best pin bars will be found in concentrated locations of multiple support and resistance.
+Many failed pin bar setups may be found on the Forex chart.
+Having stated that your best pin bars will be found in concentrated locations of multiple support and resistance.

 CONCLUSION